geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-24/meeting-transcript.md

 ##### **Geohot** [[00:09:11](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=551)]
 Yeah, I agree.
 And then I think where this is how we get ahead of LLVM.
-If we were to write something that goes straight to assembly using UOP rewrite rules, we're the same as LLVM.
+If we were to write something that goes straight to assembly using UOp rewrite rules, we're the same as LLVM.
 But LLVM wishes they could do constraint solving.

 ##### **Chenyu** [[00:09:31](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=571)]